European fruit lecanium (Parthenolecanium corni)

 Management-chemical control: COMMERCIAL USE

-- pyriproxyfen (Esteem 35WP) at 4 to 5 oz/a.
-May mix with a horticultural mineral oil (rates vary; refer to product label).
+- pyriproxyfen (Esteem 35WP) at 4 to 5 oz/A. May mix with a horticultural mineral oil (rates vary; refer to product label).
 REI 12 hr.
 Pyriproxyfen is a growth regulator with activity towards egg and immature stages only.
 Under heavy scale pressure, use the higher rate.
 Do not exceed more than 3 application per season.

 Apply May to July.
 Control crawlers in mid-June or early July.

 - diazinon (Diazinon 50W) at 1 lb/100 gal water.
 Do not exceed 4 lb/A per year (2 lb ai/A per year).
 REI 4 days.
 PHI 21 days.
 Do not exceed one in season foliar application per year.
 Do not apply within 300 ft of aquatic habitat.

-- imidacloprid (Provado 1.6F) at 4 to 8 fl oz/a.
-REI 12 hr.
-PHI 0 days.
+- imidacloprid (Prey 1.6F) at 4 to 8 fl oz/A. REI 12 hr.
+PHI 7 days.
 Do not use until pollination is complete and bees are no longer present.